vikrantb/data-512-final/README.md

-# Is COVID affecting some ethnic groups disproportionately?
+# Understanding the effects of COVID on the society in United States

 ## Motivation
-My main motivation of this project is to find any patterns that raise ethical and fairness questions in covid deaths.

-I think this is important because this will help us provide more better facilities to the people who are more needy.
-This will also allow other interested researchers to dig in deeper and try to see if there are any inherent issues on why these patterns might exist.
-We currently do not have an understanding on the way covid deaths are distributed by ethnicity, race, gender, poverty and finally how do they vary based on where you live.
-My analysis hopes to present these in greater details.
-I am planning to do the analysis on county level data.
-I also hope to learn more about the data science process like data joining, cleaning and presenting them in the most understandable way.

-## Data selected for analysis

-There are 3 datasets that I am planning to join to do the analysis
+As SARS-CoV-2 is creating havoc in the world and affecting almost every country,the United States is currently the worst affected nation in the world.
+While it appears that everyone irrespective of their race and economic status is affected by the ill effects of the virus, I was curious to find out if that is true.

+There are various different ways by which we can quantify the ill effects of COVID but the most obvious and severe effect is death.

+Hence, I decided to study the death rates of COVID across various aspects like demographocs, unemployment, geographical area type and income ranges and observe if there are statistically significant differences in the mean death rates.

+Below are the datasets.
+All of them contain data at county level and all the data is available on public domain.

-### Census data at county level
+#### Census data at county level

-#### Dataset uri

 https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-detail.html